 AffiliationProfessor, Hitotsubashi ICS

-Professor Osono is in charge of the Porter Prize, which was established to bestow recognition on Japanese companies that have achieved and maintained superior profitability in a particular industry by implementing unique strategies.
+Professor Osono leads the ICS-based Porter Prize award initiative, established to recognize Japanese companies that have achieved and maintained superior profitability in a particular industry by implementing unique strategies.

-Her publications include Extreme Toyota: Radical Contradictions that Drive Success at the World’s Best Manufacturer (with N. Shimizu and H. Takeuchi, John Wiley & Sons, 2008); The Contradictions that Drive Toyota’s Success (with H. Takeuchi and N Shimizu, Harvard Business Review, 2008); and Embedded Innovation (with H. Yachi, M. Kodama, and I. Nonaka, Hakutoshobo, 2006, in Japanese).
-She has written many cases on competitive strategy and innovation and conducts executive education in these fields.
-She serves Lawson and Tokyo Marine Nichido Insurance as an external board member, and Citi Japan as an advisory board member.
+Her publications include Extreme Toyota: Radical Contradictions that Drive Success at the World’s Best Manufacturer (with N. Shimizu and H. Takeuchi, 2008); The Contradictions that Drive Toyota’s Success (with H. Takeuchi and N Shimizu, Embedded Innovation (with H. Yachi, M. Kodama, and I. Nonaka, 2006, in Japanese).
+Professor Osono has written many cases on competitive strategy and innovation and conducts executive education in these fields.
+She serves Lawson and Tokyo Marine & Nichido Fire Insurance as an external board member.